platformsh/platformsh-docs/use-platform.sh/010-install-the platform.sh-software-bundle.rst

 Enter your details.
 A list of your projects appears, along with some tips for getting started.

-install drush, the drupal CLI tool
+Install drush, the drupal CLI tool
 ----------------------------------

 `Drush <http://www.drush.org/>`_ is a tool for Drupal developers.